Prizrakost/MyScripts/README.md

 ```
 And add them to your PATH

-In .bashrc or .zshrc etc:
+In .bashrc or .zshrc or whatever add
 ```
 export PATH="$PATH:$HOME/scripts"
 ```